teecha/Efficient_Visual_Navigation/README.md

 # Efficient_Visual_Navigation
-Course project for perception of robotics where we improvise the algorithm for agent to search and navigate.
+Course project for CSE 598 perception of robotics where we improvise the algorithm for agent to search and navigate.